bestia-dev/GuitaraokeLeader/README.md

 My guitaraoke mp4 files are listed here: <https://bestia.dev/guitaraoke/>.
 There are also other similar videos on the internet.
 If you can download the `mp4` file, you can add it to `Guitaraoke Leader`.
 The songs are saved in the device folder: `/storage/emulated/0/Android/data/dev.bestia.GuitaraokeLeader/files/videos/`.
 You can also just copy your `mp4` files into this folder using other tools.

-## Easy instructions

-1. Only the leader must install the android APK on his phone.
-2. Connect all the smartphones from the leader and followers to the same local wifi network.
-If there is no other wi-fi network, the Leader can share his internet and create a wi-fi hotspot on his smartphone.
-He can disable `mobile data` to avoid costly internet traffic.
-3. The leader opens the `Guitaraoke Leader` app.
-4. The leader shows the `Follower page` url address to the followers.
-They can scan the QR code or just type the numbers.
-It is short and easy.
-5. Followers must click on `Full screen` because javascript needs a user gesture.
-Nothing else to do for the follower.
-6. The leader clicks on the song name.
-It broadcasts a msg to all connected followers to load the song.
-7. The leader clicks `Play`.
-It sends a msg to all connected followers to start playing he song.
-8. The follower page is muted because the sound can be disturbingly out-of-sync.
-9. Finally the Leader clicks on `Fullscreen lyrics` to see the lyrics and chords in full screen.

 ## Javascript ES2020